andreasv14/sample-Fleet.WebAPI/README.md

 # Fleet web API
 ---
-Workshop; A simple business case scenario (Fleet) used as an example to demonstrate an Asp.net core web API.
+Workshop; A simple business case scenario (Fleet) used as an example to demonstrate an ASP.Net Core web API.
 ### Requirements
 1. As a user I want the ability create containers and load them to my fleet of Ships and Trucks
 2. As a user I want the load of my ships to be persisted so that state is persisted between service restarts (the data store can be as simple or complex as you want)